-Configuring Yarn
+Configuring yarn

-How to configure the Yarn package manager
+How to configure the yarn package manager

-This page explains how to configure the Yarn package manager to pull packages from the Seal artifact server based on your existing setup.
+This page explains how to configure the yarn package manager to pull packages from the Seal artifact server based on your existing setup.

 Make sure you have the access token for the server ready.

-To configure Classic Yarn it's best to use the npm configuration .npmrc
+To configure Classic yarn it's best to use the npm configuration .npmrc

 files.